-Airborne concentrations of HDI may exceed the occupational exposure limits when the product is sprayed, aerosolized or heated.
+Respiratory protection: Airborne concentrations of HDI may exceed the occupational exposure limits when the product is sprayed, aerosolized or heated.
 When airborne concentrations of HDI exceed the exposure limits, approved respiratory protective equipment (RPE) is required.
-Wear an approved supplied-air respirator or breathing apparatus (SCBA) with full face protection.
+Wear an approved air purifying respirator with organic vapor cartridges and HEPA particulate filter or self-contained breathing apparatus (SCBA) or supplied air respirator.